 Disposing of problem waste

 Batteries, light globes, chemicals and e-waste shouldn't go in either your yellow recycling bin or your red landfill bin.
+A range of recycling options are now available to dispose of these items free of charge.

 Community Recycling Centres